-After existing the Metro station, walk to the Palais de Chaillot.
-From its expansive plaza, take a moment to experience the magnificent view of the Eiffel Tower.
+Now, walk along the river on Quai Branly until you are at the base of the Eiffel Tower.
+Cross the bridge, Pont d'Iéna, and make your way up the slopes of the Trocadéro gardens to the plaza of the Palais de Chaillot.
+From this expansive plaza, take a moment to experience the magnificent view of the Eiffel Tower.

-Return to the square and staying to your left, walk along the Musée de l'Homme until you reach Rue Benjamin Franklin.
-Stop to admire the statue of Ben Franklin in Yorktown Square and find a plaque given by the Daughters of the American Revolution.
+Next, move toward Place Trocadéro and staying to your left, walk along the Musée del'Homme until you reach Rue Benjamin Franklin.
+Stop to admire the statue of BenFranklin in Yorktown Square and find a plaque given by the Daughters of the American Revolution.

-Proceed down Rue Benjamin Franklin to Place de Costa Rica.
+de Costa Rica.
 Here, around the corner on Boulevard Delessert is a Wallace Fountain.

+Fountain

-Fountain 🕺 10 Boulevard Delessert, 16th Arr.
+10 Boulevard Delessert, 16th Arr.